achasveachas/GitHub-cleaner/README.md

 ### Before you start

 This script works by filtering your repos and looking for the `SEARCH_TERM` flag from "Search input field", it will not privatize/transfer repos not containing the flag.
-If there are any repos you want to keep public/not transfer (for example, I know I wanted to keep my TTT with AI in my GitHub), you will have to manually go in to your GitHub account and change it.
+If there are any repos you want to keep public/not transfer (for example, I know I wanted to keep my TTT with AI in my GitHub), you will have to manually go in to your GitHub account and change it back after running the script.

 Before you start you will have to obtain a personal token from GitHub, you can get it by going [here](https://github.com/settings/tokens) and clicking on the "Generate New Token" button, make sure to enable the "Repo" scope.